How to Take Product Photographs with a Mobile Phone

 What can a professional product photographer offer instead?

-Product photography requires control over light, and a professional will have a bank of equipment that allows light to be shaped, bounced, diffused, reflected, and coloured to provide the ideal conditions for each individual product.
+Product photography requires control over light, and a professional will have a bank of equipment that allows light to be directed, shaped, bounced, diffused, reflected, and coloured to provide the ideal conditions for each individual product.
 And with a dedicated professional-level camera, high-resolution images with rich, realistic colours and pin-sharp detail will help show off your product in all its glory.

+I hope this guide has been useful.
 If I can help with your product photography needs, please don’t hesitate to get in touch.

 Dan Purdue